zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 ## Preliminaries

-Let P be the 32-byte non-terminated string
+Let P be the 32-byte string
 "====== arti-rpc-cookie-v1 ======".

 Let MAC(a,b,c,...) be TupleHash,